bobbyromeo/mypihc/README.md

 2) If you want to use a PIR Sensor (OPTIONAL)

+    A PIR Sensor, strategically place in your home, would permit you to be notified in the event there is movement when the PIR Alarm is armed for SMS or Email.
+More so, when tripped, a video will begin to be recorded directly to your save to path.
+Also, you can arm a specific Foscam camera and use it's built-in Email notifications to send you images via Email.
+Please see my blog.

     i) PIR setup instructions http://www.raspberrypi-spy.co.uk/2013/01/cheap-pir-sensors-and-the-raspberry-pi-part-1/

     ii) Enable the module "use_pir_module=" in section [config].
 Switch c handles this.